 As a general rule, when you feel concern for your safety, trust your instincts.
-Be aware of your surroundings, and remember: "If You See Something, Say Something.""
+Be aware of your surroundings and remember, "If You See Something, Say Something."

 - Write down and memorize important phone contacts and addresses (like friends, taxi company, dorm or dirah address, family member in Israel).
 Always carry the information with you so that if your phone loses power you can use someone else's phone instead. - Don't lend your phone or give your phone number to anyone you don't know.
-Your phone can be used for criminal activities and you may be implicated. - Always carry Benadryl with you in case you, or someone you're around has an allergic reaction.
+Your phone can be used for criminal activities and you may be implicated. - Always carry Benadryl with you in case you, or someone you're around, has an allergic reaction.
 It's so simple, and can really save lives.
 Also, carry an inhaler/EpiPen, if needed. - Never leave your drink unattended.
-Ever. - Keep tissues, band-aids, pain-relievers, and hand sanitizer with you at all times. - Limit conversations with strangers, and don't be overly friendly or share personal information.
-Don't give out any personal or credit card information in public to keep anyone from using the information. - Beware of people who try to be your friend in order to take advantage of you.
-They may pressure you into actions you would not normally commit, by using gifts, guilt, blackmail or other tactics. - While far from home, you'll develop closer relationships with extended family and friends.
-Politely and firmly establish boundaries, including yichud and negiah (men and women avoiding seclusion and touching).
-Rehearse possible scenarios in your mind or with a friend, and decide the best way to respond ahead of time.
+Ever. - Keep tissues, band-aids, pain relievers, and hand sanitizer with you at all times. - Limit conversations with strangers, and don't be overly friendly or share personal information.
+Don't give out any personal or credit card information in public to keep anyone from using the information.